Child Not Allocated a Preferred Grammar School Place?

 But, what happens if your child wasn’t offered a place?

 Even if your child did perform to the required standard in their 11+, they may not be offered a place at the school.
-This is because there are not enough places available at that school.
-So, if you’ve not been offered a place because of the limit in numbers, you have no choice but to engage in the General Secondary School Admissions Appeal Process.
-But, even if your child didn’t pass the Grammar School entry exams, you still have the option to appeal.
+This is because there are not enough places available.
+So, if you’ve not been offered a place because of a limit in numbers, you have no choice but to engage in the General Secondary School Admissions Appeal Process.

 For legal advice get in touch with our Education Lawyers.